ht-sdks/events-sdk-js/packages/npm/README.md

 );
 ```

-In the above example, the user-related information like the `userId` and `email` along with the [**contextual information**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/common-fields#javascript-sdk) is captured.
+In the above example, the user-related information like the `userId` and `email` (and other contextual info) is captured.

 > There is no need to call `identify()` for anonymous visitors to your website.
 Such visitors are automatically assigned an `anonymousId`.

-For more information on how to use the `identify` call, refer to the [**JavaScript SDK documentation**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk).

 ## Tracking user actions